 My go-to broth base now is Better Than Bouillion.
 There are so many things I love about it (and they aren’t sponsoring this post, I do just really love it).

 It’s condensed, so you only have to buy one small jar and you get many uses out of it.
 If you bought that much canned broth you’d take up a whole pantry full!
-It tastes great, with a rich and complex flavor, not like simple most broths.
+It tastes great, with a rich and complex flavor, not simple, like most broths.
 It’s easy to use.
-I add it to lots of places that need a flavor boost, like gravy, soups, stews, ramen, and it doesn’t water anything down.

 If you want to use homemade or canned broth for this recipe, simply use 2 cups broth in place of the water and Better than Bouillion.

 This is the brand and flavor of liquid smoke that we use.
 It’s what my grocery store carries.
 It tastes great.
 I’m sure that just about any brand will be good.
 Have you ever seen how they make liquid smoke?
 It’s pretty interesting.